Labs

 A tension between narrowing the use case, design, and roadmap at the potential expense of others surfaced.

-Step 3: Developing
+Developing

 Strengths of our interface were chunking info across pages, combining text and visuals, the play on interacting with anything, and (to teachers) its inability to write essays.